wlabatey/job_scraper/README.md

 - Add button to static page to run Lambda function via api gateway, then clear screen and rebuild elements from DynamoDB when function has finished running.
 - Add more job boards (weworkremotely, remotive, indeed, reed).

+- Store results as single DynamoDb item in JSON format, identified by hash of user ip + browser identifier, which is attempted to be retrieved on page load.
+This will allow results stored on a per user basis as a single table item.
+Add controls to clear results and search again based on new parameters.

 - ~~Create a Lambda deployment package of the scrapy project & test (See links at bottom).~~ Done.
 Now working in AWS Lambda with scrapydo.
 - ~~Use DynamoDB for storage instead of s3.
 Use the [AWS Javascript SDK](https://aws.amazon.com/sdk-for-browser/) & [AWS Python SDK](https://aws.amazon.com/sdk-for-python/).
 Will need to check for existing jobs in table to avoid duplicates on new scrapes.
 Check pricing.~~ Done.
 Approx. $2/month.
 - ~~Implement JSON export pipeline to export each spider's results into separate json files, then fetch and display each json file separately.~~